Wednesday demonstration: Background

 The weekly protest is led by The Korean Council for the Women Drafted for Military Sexual Slavery by Japan, commonly referred to as the Korean Council.
 The demonstrations take place at noon every Wednesday, the busiest time of the day.
 The first demonstration was held on January 8, 1992, for the visit of then Prime Minister of Japan Kiichi Miyazawa, and the 1,000th on December 14, 2011.
-The only Wednesday protest the Korean Council and former comfort women have missed since 1992 was during the Kobe earthquake in Japan in 1995.
+Anthropologist C. Sarah Soh examines the demonstration in The Comfort Women: Sexual Violence and Postcolonial Memory in Korea and Japan as part of the broader Korean movement seeking redress for former comfort women.The only Wednesday protest the Korean Council and former comfort women have missed since 1992 was during the Kobe earthquake in Japan in 1995.
 The Wednesday demonstration was listed in March 2002 in the Guinness Book of Records as the world's oldest rally on a single theme.

-Such long years of weekly protests are still on going as they believe the Japanese government has not given any sincere official apology to these victims.
+Such long years of weekly protests are still ongoing as they believe the Japanese government has not given any sincere official apology to these victims.
 In 2007, the Prime minister of Japan, Shinzo Abe, mentioned how there was no "forceful" action of the Japanese government in gathering the women, which was still his stance regarding this issue until his death in 2022.
 In December 2015, there was a deal signed by the government of President Park Geun-hye, incumbent Moon Jae-in's predecessor, and Prime minister Shinzo Abe regarding the comfort women issue, but the protest still went on as the deal was regarded as a lacking deal without the consent of the victims and forced by the Park's government's favor.
 Such stance has been supported by the new foreign minister of South Korea, Kang Kyung-wha who pinpointed how the two countries are at odds regarding the deal struck in 2015.
 However, the deal was officially cancelled by the government of President Moon Jae-in in November 2018.
 August 14, 2019, marked the 1,400th Wednesday Demonstration, the day before the 74th National Liberation Day wherein thousands of people gathered in support of the movement.